 Young people aren’t doing as well as their parents

 This is leading young people to delay traditional life milestones.
-In 2012, 20 percent of adults have never been married, compared to 9 percent in 1960, and in 2014 adults ages 18 to 34 were slightly more likely to be living in their parents’ home than they were to be living with a spouse or on their own.
+In 2012, 20 percent of adults had never been married, compared to 9 percent in 1960.
+Also, in the past few years, over half of adults ages 18 to 34 have been living with their parents, and are slightly more likely to live in their parents’ homes than they are to live with a spouse or on their own.

 Americans aren’t earning more money

-The ability to elevate one’s social standing has been an important part of the American dream, but wage growth in the US has slowed significantly or stalled completely over the last few decades.
+The ability to elevate one’s social standing has been an important part of the American dream, but wage growth in the US has significantly stalled over the last few decades, and it currently lags behind job growth.
 Economic Policy Institute research shows more than 90 percent of American households between 1979 and 2007 saw their incomes grow at a slower rate than historical averages.
-Even more, between 1979 and 2013, US productivity grew 8 times faster, 64.9 percent, than worker compensation did at 8 percent.
+Even more, between 1979 and 2013, US productivity grew 8 times faster – 64.9 percent – than worker compensation did (at 8 percent).
+While wage growth has picked up in recent months, the last few decades’ poor performance overshadows any optimism that this will be a consistent trend.

 Education doesn’t mean a good job

-The promise of working hard to get ahead in life is falling short on young people in the US investing in their education.
-Unemployment rates continue to fall and is now under 5 percent, but that doesn’t necessarily mean good jobs are plentiful.
-Data from the Federal Reserve Bank of New York shows that around 44 percent of college graduates were employed in jobs that don’t require a degree.
+The promise of working hard to get ahead in life is falling short for young people in the US investing in education.
+Unemployment rates continue to fall and are at an all-time low of 3.9%, but that doesn’t necessarily mean good jobs are plentiful; data from the Federal Reserve Bank of New York shows that around 44 percent of college graduates were employed in jobs that don’t require a degree.
+What’s more, studies show that once college graduates take a non-degree-related job, they are more likely to remain underemployed five years later.

 Opportunities still exist